eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

    ![Edge as default browser](media/Edge-DefaultBrowser.png "Set Edge as Default Browser")

-1. Open the Azure portal from the shortcut and log in to the Azure portal.
+1. Open the **Azure portal** from the shortcut and log in to Azure.
 When prompted, use the credentials provided within the **Environment Details** tab of the lab guide.

     ![Azure Portal shorcut](media/azure-portal-start.png "Azure Portal shortcut")